 Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.

 I. Required courses: 15 units (5 courses)

-- L15 Drama 5101, Introduction to Graduate Study.
-A general introduction to advanced scholarship in theater and performance studies, this course is designed to familiarize first-year graduate students with expectations for advanced research and professional writing.
+- L15 Drama 5101 Introduction to Graduate Study.
+As a general introduction to advanced scholarship in theater and performance studies, this course is designed to familiarize first-year graduate students with expectations for advanced research and professional writing.
 It is also intended to provide an overview of theater and performances studies, focusing on the relationship between these two scholarly domains, major works of scholarship that have defined the field, and current debates redrawing its contours.

 - Theater/Performance History.
 One 400- or 500-level historically-based seminar from a list of approved courses taught within the Performing Arts Department.
 (Topics vary by semester.)